-Please note the following information relates to personal injury and road traffic accident claims only.
-Speak to our legal team on for more information.
+Please note the following information relates to road traffic accident claims only.
+Speak to our legal team for more information.

 A medical report is an official document written by a medical professional following a medical examination.

-More focussed than a general overview of your health, a medical report obtained as part of a personal injury compensation claim looks specifically at the injuries you sustained or any pre-existing conditions you had which have been worsened directly as a result of the accident in question.
+More focused than a general overview of your health, a medical report obtained as part of an injury compensation claim looks specifically at the injuries you sustained or any pre-existing conditions you had which have been worsened directly as a result of the accident in question.

 Absolutely!
-If you are making a personal injury claim, it is perfectly normal for your solicitor to ask you to attend a medical appointment in order to obtain a medical report.
-While this may seem like a daunting prospect, the whole process is very simple and nothing to worry about.
+If you are making a claim, it is perfectly normal for your solicitor to ask you to attend a medical appointment to obtain a medical report.
+While this may seem like a daunting prospect, the whole process is straightforward and nothing to worry about.

 Sometimes insurers try to make a pre-med offer (that is an offer of compensation before your injuries have been assessed by an independent expert).
 They do this in the hope that they can get you to accept a lower amount than they think they would ultimately have to pay.